Bayesian brain mapping: a population-informed framework for personalized functional network topography and connectivity: Methods

-We now briefly describe the process of deriving the priors.
+We now briefly describe the process of deriving the priors, all steps of which are implemented in the BayesBrainMap function \texttt{estimate\_prior()}.
 For more details, see the Github demo that accompanies this manuscript.
-All of the steps for prior parameter estimation are implemented in the BayesBrainMap function \texttt{estimate\_prior()}.
-Prior estimation requires a template (a parcellation or set of continuous network maps) and test-retest or single-session fMRI data from a set of $n$ training subjects.
-If using single-session data, the scan is split down the middle to produce two pseudo sessions.
-For each subject and session, dual regression \citep{beckmann2009group} is used to produce a noisy set of time courses and spatial maps.
-For parcellation templates, we use a modified version of dual regression: note that if network maps were binary and non-overlapping, then the first step of dual regression would produce the mean time series within each parcel as the corresponding time series.
+For each training subject and session, dual regression \citep{beckmann2009group} is used with the chosen template to produce a noisy set of time courses and spatial maps.\footnote{For templates that are parcellations, we use a modified version of dual regression: note that if network maps were binary and non-overlapping, then the first step of dual regression would produce the mean time series within each parcel as the corresponding time series.
 If group parcels are misaligned to an individual, this will result in mixing signals from multiple networks.
 To allow for some misalignment between the subject-specific networks and the parcels, we simply compute the median rather than the mean within each parcel.
-The second step of dual regression then proceeds as usual, as a multiple linear regression model relating the fMRI time series at each location to the network time series to produce a map of engagement for each network.
-Those test-retest spatial engagement maps and time courses are then used to estimate the parameters for the topography and FC priors in the BBM model, as we now describe.
+The second step of dual regression then proceeds as usual, as a multiple linear regression modeling the fMRI time series at each location as a function of the network time series to produce a map of engagement for each network.} Those test-retest spatial engagement maps and time courses are then used to estimate the parameters for the topography and FC priors in the BBM model, as we now describe.

 Estimation of the topography prior in level (2) of the model is straightforward.
 Consider a single location $v$ and network $q$, we aim to estimate the population mean $s^0_{qv}$ and the population variance $\sigma^2_{qv}$.
 Dropping the $q$ and $v$ subscripts momentarily, let $x_{ij}$ be the dual regression estimate of spatial engagement for training subject $i$ at session $j$.
 The prior mean $s^0$ is simply estimated as the mean over all subjects and sessions, $\bar{\bar{x}}$.
 The prior variance $\sigma^2$ is estimated based on a simple measurement error model: